-NOTE : This procedure ensures that the HA pair is re-established without disrupting currently running services.
-The is achieved by restoring all relevant files to the new/re-imaged slave device, then reloading heartbeat rather than restarting.
+This procedure ensures that the HA pair is re-established without disrupting currently running services.

-- If the failed slave is still on, power it down

-- For a hardware appliance:
+- 1. If the failed node is still on, power it down - 2.
+For a hardware appliance:

-- Disconnect all cables
+Disconnect all cables

-- If the SSD / HD has failed and has been replaced and needs to be re-imaged, follow the steps on page 243 to restore the appliance firmware
+If the SSD/HD has failed and has been replaced and needs to be re-imaged, follow the steps on page $\frac{256}{256}$ to restore the appliance firmware username: setup password: setup

-- Power up the new/re-imaged appliance

-- Login to the console as:
+- 3. Power up the new/repaired/re-imaged appliance - 4.
+Login to the console as: